Abhiroop/Abhiroop.github.io/_posts/2017-3-8-BlockChain-STM.md

 While on the topic of STM, I would like to enlist a very sweet optimization that is possible to speed up the already performance heavy STM.
 As Simon Marlow notes in his book *Parallel and Concurrent Programming in Haskell*:
 ```
 It is possible that a future STM implementation may use a different
-data structure to store the log, reducing the readTVar “overhead to
+data structure to store the log, reducing the readTVar overhead to
 O(log n) or better (on average), but the likelihood that a long
 transaction will fail to commit would still be an issue.

 ```

 While studying the Transaction Log we deduced that for any read operation to happen in an ongoing transaction, it should read through all the writes spread across the entire length of the linked list.
-However lets think about it, for instance a TVar `T` exists which hasn't been touched across the whole transaction but only its value is read.
+However, let's think about it, for instance a TVar `T` exists which hasn't been *written to* across the whole transaction but only its value is read.
 Unnecessarily the entire linked list is scanned to answer a simple query: *Is T a member of this linked list?* And the answer is No. Can we think about any data structure  which answers

 *non existence of a membership in a set very fast and consuming less space?*

 **BLOOM FILTERS!**

 Yes!
 A bloom filter consumes very less space and has a very simple API - *insert* and *membership*.
-It is a probabilistic data structure which can answer non existence queries with 99% affirmatively and at `O(1)` speed.
-However for the existence query we still have to pay for `O(n)`.
-You can find my simple implementation of Bloom Filters [here](https://github.com/Abhiroop/HaskAl/blob/master/BloomFilter.hs)(Blog post detailing its structure coming soon!).
+It is a probabilistic data structure which can answer *non existence* queries with ~ 99% affirmation and at `O(1)` speed.
+However the chances of *false positives* are relatively high and we still have to pay `O(n)` that.
+You can find my simple Haskell implementation of Bloom Filters [here](https://github.com/Abhiroop/HaskAl/blob/master/BloomFilter.hs) (Blog post detailing it's construction coming soon!).

 However lets get back to the remaining vulnerabilities in Smart Contracts.